 Note: Click any image to enlarge.

 The Broadway trunk line runs from 57th Street and 7th Avenue to Canal Street in Manhattan.
-The N and Q make express stops and cross the Manhattan Bridge, while the R and W make local stops and run via Lower Manhattan.
+The N and Q trains run express and cross the Manhattan Bridge, while the R and W trains run local via Lower Manhattan.
 Conflicts occur north of 34th Street – Herald Square station when the N joins the R and W on the local tracks; the three services run together until reaching Queens, where the N and W serve Astoria and the R serves Queens Boulevard.
 Meanwhile, the Q serves the Second Avenue Subway (SAS) via 63rd Street.

 [Fig. 1] Snippet of vanshnookenraggen’s track map showing Broadway line conflicts.

 This pattern causes delays and restricts N, R, and W service since they share tracks from the 60th Street tunnel to Times Square.
-To address these issues and improve service on the Broadway trunk under NYTIP:
+To address these issues under NYTIP: